 Recently, we ran a survey of our registered Astropad users.
-When we asked whether they are planning to buy an iPad Pro, one-third reported yes.
-Almost half reported maybe!
+When we asked whether they are planning to buy an iPad Pro, one-third reported Yes.
+Almost half reported Maybe!
 This is incredible!
-Keep in mind most of our users already own an iPad.
+Keep in mind that most of our users already own an iPad.

-Astropad users are illustrators, photographers, and other professional creatives who use desktop class software, such as Adobe Photoshop, to do professional work.
-And they want to use iPad Pro as another tool for their work.
+Astropad users are illustrators, photographers, and other professional creatives who use desktop-class software, such as Adobe Photoshop, to do professional work.
+And they want to use the iPad Pro as another tool for their work.